Edb83/self-isolution/README.md

 There were some noteworthy deviations from the plan.
 These were:

-1. Search bar given greater prominance within Activities page rather than being housed in navbar
+1. The Search bar was given greater prominance within Activities page rather than being housed in the Navbar.
-2. Prep time not included as a MongoDB key
+2. Prep time was not included as a MongoDB key in the Activities collection to simplify the volume of user input required.
-3. Ages hardcoded instead of residing in separate MongoDB collection and having its own 'section'
+3. Ages were hardcoded instead of residing in a separate MongoDB collection and having their own area on the site.
-4. Likes not included, meaning 'Popular activities' was replaced by 'Recent activities' on the home page
+4. Likes were not included due to time constraints, meaning 'Popular activities' was replaced by 'Recent activities' on the Home page.
-5. Categories dropdown moved to separate Categories page
+5. The Categories dropdown was moved to a separate Categories page to declutter the Navbar.
-6. Ages dropdown removed, but users can still filter by age by clicking on existing activity's target age
+6. The Ages dropdown was removed, but users can still filter by age by clicking on an existing activity's target age.
-7. Users' collection keys simplified to just username and password
+7. The Users' collection keys were simplified to just username and password as they would provide no functionality.
-8. Activities card content revised based on testing
+8. The Activities card content was revised following testing.
-9. View Activity page layout revised due to awkward styling presentation, but functionality mostly unchanged
+9. The View Activity page layout was revised due to awkward styling presentation, but functionality was mostly unchanged.

 <span id="ux-design"></span>

 ### Design choices

-The decision to use Materialize meant customisation was somewhat limited, but this was an acceptible compromise given the site's purpose of displaying user content clearly.
+The decision to use Materialize meant customisation was somewhat limited, but this was an acceptable compromise given the site's purpose of displaying user content clearly.
 Judicious use of the framework's cards gives the site a solid and consistent feel which promotes the user content.

 #### Colours